 If you’re looking for a way to use up a bag of starter AND have a huge cookie yield, this Amish Friendship Bread Dump Cookie recipe is for you!
-Also known as kitchen sink cookies (because you can put in everything BUT the kitchen sink, LOL), dump cookies are easy, tasty and made to be shared with others.
+Also known as kitchen sink cookies (because you can put in everything BUT the kitchen sink, LOL), dump cookies are easy, tasty, and made to be shared with others.

-Use our basic cookie recipe and add in whatever you have in the pantry: rolled oats, chocolate chips, nuts, dried fruit, flaked coconut, leftover Halloween candy.
+Use this basic cookie recipe and add in whatever you have in the pantry: rolled oats, chocolate chips, nuts, dried fruit, flaked coconut, leftover Halloween candy.
 They keep well and are great on-the-go treats.
 Think: bake sales, teacher appreciation, kid snacks, Super Bowl munchies, holiday cookie swaps.
 Better yet, make the dough in advance and store it in the fridge or freezer so you can make a batch whenever the craving strikes.

 - 1 cup Amish Friendship Bread Starter

 - 1 cup butter softened